strange-exe/spacehub/README.md

 ## Features

 - Fetches and displays NASA’s Astronomy Picture of the Day dynamically
+- Gallery page to look for an amazing picture of our cosmos
 - Responsive and modern UI built with HTML, CSS, and JavaScript
 - Includes a loading spinner for smooth transitions
 - Navigation for additional pages like Gallery, About, and Contact